 We estimate a linear probability model of the first match status between each Bangladeshi exporter and each U.S. importer over the sample period.
 A match occurs when the importer and exporter transact for the first time in our sample period.
 We relate the likelihood of a first match to a measure of exporter presence (or the size of the exporter network) in the neighborhood.
-The level of detail in the data allows us to exploit variation at the level of the exporter-importer pair, enabling us to fully account for unobservable time-varying exporter and importer shocks that could otherwise induce spurious correlations due to city, buyer or seller-specific factors.
+The level of detail in the data allows us to exploit variation at the level of the exporter-importer pair, enabling us to fully account for unobservable time-varying exporter and importer shocks that could otherwise induce spurious correlations due to city, buyer or sellerspecific factors.

-A large literature that examines the determinants of exporter status (Bernard and Jensen, 2004) has highlighted the role of neighboring exporters that improve the likelihood of firms exporting to foreign destinations (Koenig, 2009; Koenig, Mayneris, and Poncet, 2010).
+We believe that our study makes several contributions.
+First, it exploits the richness of the data to identify a determinant of buyer-seller matches across international borders.
+Second, it adds to the large literature that examines the determinants of exporter status (Bernard and Jensen, 2004) and highlights the role of neighboring exporters that improve the likelihood of firms exporting to foreign destinations (Koenig, 2009; Koenig, Mayneris, and Poncet, 2010).
 These studies find that greater presence of exporters selling to a specific foreign destination close to a firm can increase the likelihood that the firm exports to the same destination, and survives in that destination (Fernandes and Tang, 2012 and 2014).
 The idea is that the presence of exporters nearby exporting to the same destination can lower fixed costs of exporting to a particular country if, in the presence of imperfect information, neighboring exporters facilitate knowledge transfer.
-Such knowledge includes information on destination-specific business norms and culture, identifying potential trade partners, developing a buyer-supplier relationship, setting up foreign exchange accounts or service centers abroad, or retaining customs agents, thereby generating export spillovers.7
+Such knowledge includes information on destination-specific business norms and culture, identifying potential trade partners, developing a buyer-supplier relationship, setting up foreign exchange accounts or service centers abroad, or retaining customs agents.7

 7 Chaney (forthcoming) formalizes the idea that information is a key friction to trade, and develops a general model of the formation of an international network of firms that enables information diffusion.
-Chaney models the role of
+Chaney models the role of trading networks in information diffusion by firms across countries, while in the context of our study, we emphasize the importance of information pertaining to matching with a particular buyer or seller across national borders.

-In our analysis, since we examine the role of neighboring exporters on the likelihood of matching with a particular importer, we are able to separately identify export spillovers that are specific to the trade partner from spillovers specific to the destination country.
+In our analysis, since we examine the role of neighboring exporters on the likelihood of matching with a particular importer, we are able to separately identify information gains that are specific to the trade partner from those specific to the destination country.
 To the best of our knowledge, there is no existing study that isolates the role of neighbors selling to a particular buyer in a given destination on the probability of matching with the same buyer.
-We believe that it is important to fill this gap in the literature.
-First, it is important to identify determinants of buyer-seller matches across international borders.
-Second, ascertaining if spillovers are specific to a trading partner at the firm level, and not just at the country level, is a step further in the direction of isolating the nature of export spillovers and the channels through which they operate.
+By ascertaining if information gains are specific to a trading partner at the firm level, and not just at the country level, we take a step further in the direction of isolating the nature of export spillovers and the channels through which they operate.
 This can be important for designing trade promotion measures.